talkpython/100daysofcode-with-python-course/days/82-84-dataviz-plotly/README.md

 We use `feedparser` and `collections.Counter` to prepare PyBites feed data, then use `plotly` to look at:

 1. how often we post,
-2. what categories we post most often in, and
+2. what categories we post most often in,
-3. what are tags we commonly use on our posts.
+3. and what tags we commonly use on our posts.

 At the end of today's lesson, I provide some additional links to data viz work we've done on our PyBites blog.